Ali-Mikael/Application-hacking/h4-Disaddembly.md

 ```C
 if ("password1"[i] + -1
 ```
-It seems like the program is taking each character of the password and shifting it back by one, a.k.a performing the `ceasar cipher`.
+- It seems like the program is taking each character of the password and shifting it back by one
+  - a.k.a the `ceasar cipher`

-It also seemed as the loop is not accounting for the length of the input.
-Mainly because the for loop ends when **either** string ends.
+- It also seemed as the loop is not accounting for the length of the input
+  - Mainly because the for loop ends when **either** string ends

-Which takes us to the next step:
+- Which takes us to the next step:

 The letter before `p` is `o` so let's give it a go
 > It can't be wrong if it rhymes...